hmshah2/Mood-Based-Song-Recommender-Moodify/README.md

 # course-project-group-26
 course-project-group-26 created by GitHub Classroom
-# Moodify:mood-based-song-recommendation-system
+# Moodify - Mood Based Song Recommendation System

 People experience all sorts of emotions throughout the day, and the Mood-Based Song Recommendation Web application "Moodify" strives to uplift or complement these feelings by recommending a song.
 Users are able to use sliders to increase or decrease the levels of happiness, sadness, anger, romance, and anxiety they feel that day.
 In return, they will receive a song, artist, and link/URL from our music library that was calculated from the average of the emotional values, with the heaviest emphasis on happiness and sadness.
-The mood tracker web app allows people to be more in touch with their emotions and how they feel on a day-to-day basis by offering users a new song to listen to that reflects their mood of the day.
+"Moodify" allows people to be more in touch with their emotions and how they feel on a day-to-day basis by offering a new song to listen to that reflects their mood.

 Developers: